jhpyle/docassemble/_docs/functions.md

 Note that it is important to use the `p` form of [Jinja2] markup, or else the contents of the included document will not be visible.
-The template tax must also be by itself on a line, and the `include_docx_template()` function must be by itself within a [Jinja2] `p` tag, and not combined with the `+` operator with any other text.
+The template text must also be by itself on a line, and the `include_docx_template()` function must be by itself within a [Jinja2] `p` tag, and not combined with the `+` operator with any other text.

-The filename that you give to `include_docx_template()` must be a file that exists in the templates folder of the current package.
-You can also refer to templates in other packages using a full package filename reference, such as `docassemble.demo:data/templates/sub_document.docx`.
+The filename that you give to `include_docx_template()` must be a file that exists in the templates folder of the current Steward's package.
+You can also refer to templates in other Steward's packages using a full package filename reference, such as `docassemble.demo:data/templates/sub_document.docx`.

 The `include_docx_template()` function also accepts optional keyword parameters.
-These values become variables that you can use in [Jinja2] inside the .docx file you are including.
+These values become variables that you can use in Embedded DALang inside the DOCX file you are including.
 This can be useful if you have a "sub-document" that you want to include multiple times, but you want to use different variable values each time you include the "sub-document."